septentrio-gnss/mosaicHAT/README.md

 mosaic is a dual-antenna module.
 It can perfectly function with one antenna, however, connecting a second antenna increases accuracy and enables orientation sensing.

 #### 1.4.2	First Antenna
 The first antenna SMA connector is directly connected to ANT1 pad.
 ANT1 is ESD-protected within the module and carries DC voltage.
+For more details check mosaic's [Hardware Manual](HWManual.pdf)

 #### 1.4.3	Second Antenna